AntonMeier/WireDrop-iOS/README.md

 The source code for WireDrop is released under the GNU General Public License V3 (GPLv3) License, as outlined in [LICENSE](LICENSE).
 Please contact me if you are unsure of the implications of this, or if you have other specific licensing requests.

+The marketing name "WireDrop", along with the WireDrop icon, is copyright of Anton Meier.

 # Questions :question: